dk949/scotch/docs/ORGANISATOIN.md

 General commit shape is:

-    area: \[subarea\]: short sentence describing the change.
+    area: [area]: short sentence describing the change.

     Longer description.
 Reasons, implications, etc...

-* `subarea` is optional and does not include the square brackets.
+* Multiple areas can be provided if a commit affects multiple areas of the project
 * Every line must not exceed 80 columns.
 * Short message must start with a lowercase letter
 * Long description must start with an upper case letter